MarcinPasynczuk/MarcinBank/README.md

 # Marcin Banking

 My banking system in Java.
-3.0 it's the final and last version.
+3.0 it's the last version.
+I'm planing to rewrite code for be more OOP.

 ✓✓✓ Creating account system.
 It is saving profile in extrernal .txt file in src/ folder.